 Otherwise, you can search for “horror shorts” all over YouTube.

 It just wouldn’t be Halloween in an English class if we didn’t write some good horror, right?
 But adding a fiction writing unit to your curriculum can be a lot if there’s not already a place for it.

 A great solution for this is the 2-sentence horror story.
 This activity is just what it sounds like: students write a horror story using only two sentences.

 It’s not a new concept or lesson.
-You can search 2-sentence horror stories online and find hundreds of examples.
+I discuss them in-depth in this blog post.
 Netflix even has a whole series now of horror shorts based on these 2-sentence horror stories.

 I recommend giving your students a bunch of examples before letting them write their own.
 I do this every year that I have time and the biggest issue my students have is being too blunt.
 Remind your students to show a scary situation rather than tell the reader about it.

 If you’d like some help planning this activity, I have a freebie for it right here.
 Included is a lesson plan and a worksheet with space for two stories.
 You can print a copy for each student, or you can use the Teachers Pay Teachers digital tool to assign it through your Google Classroom.